 19:00 – Forum / public discussion

-Wednesday November 14th – FROM THE FIRST PERSON
+Wednesday November 14th – IN FIRST PERSON

 17:00 – 17:30 – “Reading the constructions and materials – the architecture of post-war Yugoslavia, 1948 – 1980”, CID student photo competition, award ceremony and presentation of the “Archive of Modernism” online archive;